 Customer Results | Seismic: 54% productivity gain, 39% of pipeline from ZoomInfo signals.
 Snowflake: 200% higher conversion on top-scoring accounts |

-The Enterprise tier unlocks ZoomInfo's full intelligence platform.
+The full GTM tier unlocks ZoomInfo's complete intelligence platform.
 The GTM Context Graph fuses ZoomInfo's B2B data with your CRM records, conversation intelligence, and behavioral signals to capture not just what happened in a deal, but why.
 AI-generated account summaries, ICP creation, and buying group analysis draw on this single intelligence layer.

 |---|---|